 NOTE: Painted concrete floors or any type of coating MUST have it completely removed and be mechanically ground clean in order to accept the epoxy flake floor system!

 Clean the Floor: Thoroughly clean (sweep and vacuum) the concrete garage floor.
 Clean the floor with our Concrete Cleaner Degreaser & Etcher.
 Be sure to wash all residue away and let dry overnight.

-Clean and Fill Cracks: Thoroughly clean (sweep and vacuum) the concrete floor.
-This is the time to fill cracks and holes.
-Cracks and hairline cracks should be opened up with an angle grinder about 1/8" deep and all holes should be filled in with our Concrete Floor Crack and Patch Filler Paste.
+Fill Cracks and Holes: Cracks, holes and hairline cracks should be opened up with an angle grinder about 1/8" deep and all holes should be filled in with our Concrete Floor Crack and Patch Filler Paste.
+Cures after 8 hours and is ready to grind level.
 Do this before grinding the entire floor.

 Floor Resurfacing: The first priority for every job involving concrete should be to strip off whatever coating was there previously and eliminate all stains by mechanical means.
 By grinding any contaminants off the surface and providing a scratch or tooth to the surface, this is your insurance policy for a good epoxy bond to the substrate.

 TIP: A simple rule of thumb to test if your concrete surface is capable of an epoxy coating, is to drip a drop of water onto it.
 Do this in multpile areas around the room.
 If the water absorbs into the concrete, so will our water-based floor epoxy.